-Section 506.2.2; add sentence to read as follows:
+Section 506.3.1; add sentence to read as follows:

-506.3.2.1 Open Space Limits.
-Such open space shall be either on the same lot or dedicated for public use and shall be accessed from a street or approved fire lane.
+506.3.1 Minimum percentage of perimeter.
+[Existing Text remains]

 In order to be considered as accessible, if not in direct contact with a street or fire lane, a minimum 10-foot wide pathway meeting fire department access from the street or approved fire lane shall be provided.